abdishakurali/garaad/waafipay.md

 If you need any help with integration or have further questions, feel free to reach out.
 We're here to help!

 1. Register a Webhook
-You can only register one webhook URL to receive payment notifications.
+Adiga can only register one webhook URL to receive payment notifications.
 The provided URL should be publicly accessible.

 In all API requests, you must include the HPP credentials: merchantUid, storeId, hppKey.